-His own teacher training development is a continuing program through the World Taiji Boxing Association, holding the WTBA 2nd Degree Instructor certificate, this is encompassed with the formal Further and Adult Teachers Certificate, accredited by the City & Guilds 7306 at NVQ level 3 qualification in teacher competence in 1995 which is now equal to a B Ed (bachelor of Education: a first university degree in teaching) since then he has gained a wealth of experience in teaching the internal arts.
+His own teacher training development is a continuing program through the World Taiji Boxing Association, holding the WTBA 2nd Degree Instructor certificate, this is encompassed with the formal Further and Adult Teachers Certificate, accredited by the City & Guilds 7306 at NVQ level 3 qualification in teacher competence in 1995 which is now equal to a B Ed (Bachelor of Education: a first university degree in teaching) since then he has gained a wealth of experience in teaching the internal arts.

-He would like to see a National Standard for Tai Chi coaching, incorporating a recognised teachers qualification, thereby establishing a high standard of Tai Chi practice throughout the UK.
+He would like to see a National Standard for Tai Chi coaching, incorporating a recognized teachers qualification, thereby establishing a high standard of Tai Chi practice throughout the UK.
 His own advance training is continuously evolving and ongoing.

 Mitzi was born in Glasgow Scotland in 1934, she remembers clearly the air raids, and especially the bombing of the Clydebank Ship Yards only a few miles from Glasgow.
-At that time she was evacuated with hundreds of children to the country for safe keeping.
+At that time she was evacuated with hundreds of children to the country for safekeeping.

-As a young woman she immigrated to New Zealand spending seven years there.
-During that period of her life she also visited other countries including Panama City, Singapore, Sri Lanka, France, Greece, Italy and Spain.
+As a young woman, she immigrated to New Zealand spending seven years there.
+During that period of her life, she also visited other countries including Panama City, Singapore, Sri Lanka, France, Greece, Italy, and Spain.

 Her working life has been varied, but the highlight of her working career was as a legal secretary for a firm of solicitors in Great Yarmouth, Norfolk.

-In 1994 she suffered a massive heart attack during which she was resuscitated twice and was incapacitated for a long time afterwards.
+In 1994 she suffered a massive heart attack during which she was resuscitated twice and was incapacitated for a long time afterward.
 While incapacitated she started searching for some form of soft exercise to help her recuperate.
 In 1995 she discovered Tai Chi and has never looked back.
 Her studies and hard work over the years was rewarded by the World Taiji Boxing Association level one Instructor Certificate.
 Since then she has met the requirements of the TCQC Senior Instructor level and now holds the grade of Senior Instructor with Colin.
-She is also the TCQC Secretary looking after the financial and administration requirements of the Tai Chi Qigong Centre.
+She is also the TCQC Secretary looking after the financial and administrative requirements of the Tai Chi Qigong Centre.

-In March 2006 she had open heart surgery at Papworth Hospital in Cambridgeshire.
+In March 2006 she had open-heart surgery at Papworth Hospital in Cambridgeshire.
 She has since recovered with flying colours returning to teaching at the club within three weeks after the operation.
 She says “the specialists at Papworth believe my recovery was so quick because of my Tai Chi and Qigong practice”.
 No wonder she’s called the Iron Lady!
 But Colin still prefers the name of ‘Tai Chi Butterfly’.
-Mitzi’s hobbies are: reading, anything to do with horses, as she was a keen rider, cross words (easy ones!!!) and Egyptian dance.
+Mitzi’s hobbies are:: reading, anything to do with horses, as she was a keen rider, cross words (easy ones!!!) and Egyptian dance.

 Her outlook and tenacity for life can certainly be admired.